Our Services

 Foot drop in diabetes isn't something to ignore.
 Early diagnosis and treatment can prevent complications and help you maintain independence.

-If you notice signs of nerve damage or difficulty walking, taking a few minutes to check your symptoms for Diabetic Neuropathy using a free online tool can give you valuable insight before your doctor's appointment.
+If you notice signs of nerve damage or difficulty walking, taking a few minutes to use a free symptom checker can give you valuable insight before your doctor's appointment.
 Always speak to a doctor about anything that could be life-threatening or serious.
 Early action can make a real difference in your mobility and quality of life.

 (References)